Chapter 57 BWV 172 Erschallet, ihr Lieder, erklinget, ihr Saiten!

 The movement raises a number of questions which the more engaged listener might wish to address.
 Do the components of the oddly shaped ritornello theme represent images within the text?
 The metaphor of a gentle breeze?
 The Grace of the Holy Spirit?
 The impatience of waiting?
 And why introduce a chorale melody, albeit a most appropriate one, if it is so disguised as to be virtually unrecognisable?
 Is Bach addressing a deeper metaphor here, that of the long awaited and unseen grace of the Holy Spirit?

-Or is Bach playing a subtle game by initially disguising a chorale melody which will be more conventionally treated, and consequently immediately identifiable, in C 59 later in the service?
+Or might Bach be playing a subtle game by initially disguising a chorale melody which will be more conventionally treated, and consequently immediately identifiable, in C 59 later in the service?
 This would not be the only occasion on which Bach works with explicit symbols for God which may be subliminal messages for Man.

 The closing chorale does not present us with similar enigmas.
 Bach used the melody elsewhere, most notably in Cs 1 and 49, each time presented differently.
 It is particularly well chosen, not only as the selected verse confirms the cantata′s theme but because the melody fits this particular stanza like a glove.
 The pleading quality of—-take me kindly—-is encapsulated by the consecutive minims and the following phrase, orbiting around two notes, is suggestive of the encircling and protecting Divine arms.
 The last phrase, a complete octave descending from the upper to the lower keynote, seems perfectly chosen for the final, satisfactory avowal—-I come, invited, through Your Word.